LTKMN/XtoB/README.md

 4. Enter your app password
 5. Click "Login to Bluesky"

+   NOTE: this password is only stored locally in your browser, I don't get or want any access to it.
+It's just the auth to write posts to your account.

 ## Usage

 1. Visit Twitter/X (twitter.com or x.com)
 2. Look for the "Post to Bluesky" button under each tweet
 3. Click the button to cross-post the tweet to Bluesky
 4. The button will show "Posted!" on success

+KNOWN BUG: sometimes the button doesn't show up and you need to refresh.
+I'm also unclear on which pages it works on (it shows up in the feed but not individual tweets, seemingly, I just haven't gotten around to looking into it yet)

 ## What Gets Posted